kanisterio/kanister/docs/functions.rst

 ------

 This function is used to wait on a Kubernetes resource until a desired state is reached.
-The wait condition defined in a Go template syntax.
+The wait condition is defined in a Go template syntax.

 Arguments: